tbk81/100-DAYS-OF-CODE-PY/README.md

 shape and dimensions of a ndarray, Slice and subset a ndarray based on its indices, Do linear algebra like operations with scalars and matrix multiplication, Use NumPys broadcasting to make ndarray shapes compatible, Manipulate images in the form of ndarrays

+78 - Use nested loops to remove unwanted characters from multiple columns, Filter Pandas DataFrames based on multiple conditions using both .loc[] and .query(), Create bubble charts using the Seaborn Library, Style Seaborn charts using the pre-built styles and by modifying Matplotlib parameters, Use floor division (i.e., integer division) to convert years to decades, Use Seaborn to superimpose a linear regressions over our data, Make a judgement if our regression is good or bad based on how well the model fits our data and the r-squared metric, Run regressions with scikit-learn and calculate the coefficients.